shellytang/bus-mall-2/user.md

 Wants quirky gift ideas for her family
 Enjoys clicking for clicking's sake
-Has 5 children, divorced, 35 years old
+Has 5 children, divorced, 35 years old g
 ##### Tom
 Occasional bus rider
 Does not really want to buy anything, looks at Bus-Mall to pass the times Finds the bus incredibly boring
 Has 2 children  and five grandkids, widower, 69 years old